toolleeo/cli-apps/README.md

 * [asciinema](https://github.com/asciinema/asciinema) - Terminal session recorder.
 * [dasht](http://sunaku.github.io/dasht/man/man0/README.html) - Search API docs offline, in your terminal or browser.
 * [dateutils](http://www.fresse.org/dateutils/) - Dateutils are a bunch of tools that revolve around fiddling with dates and times in the command line with a strong focus on use cases that arise when dealing with large amounts of financial data.
+* [ddgr](https://github.com/jarun/ddgr) - A command line utility to search DuckDuckGo (html version) from the terminal.
 * [eg](https://github.com/srsudar/eg) - Useful examples at the command line.
 * [element](https://github.com/gennaro-tedesco/element) - Periodic table on the command line.
 * [googler](https://github.com/jarun/googler) - Google Search, Google Site Search, Google News from the terminal.